sts10/sts10.github.io/_posts/2023-01-29-sorting-words-alphabetically-rust.markdown

 }
 ```

-Now, Tidy diligently uses this `count_characters` function every time it needs to get the length of a String, as a standard.
+Now, Tidy diligently uses this `count_characters` function every time it needs to get the length of a string slice, as a standard.
 Hurray for standardizations!

 ## A real-world test